 Epistemic Status: likely

-Given this blog’s vague association with the rationalist and post-rationalist memeplexes, I think there’s a good chance you’re already over solipsism if you ever contracted it, but hey, there’s a chance I could successfully put a anti-solipsism meme in circulation, and there’s also some more insidious forms of solipsism affecting philosophy of mind that I’d like to address with this.
+Given this blog’s vague association with the rationalist and post-rationalist memeplexes, I think there’s a good chance you’re already over solipsism if you ever contracted it, but hey, there’s a chance I could successfully put a anti-solipsism meme in circulation, and there’s also some more insidious forms of solipsism I’ve seen in philosophy of mind that I’d like to discuss with this.